General Data Protection Regulation (GDPR)

 Among the security measures proposed by the new regulation are:

-- The pseudonymization and encryption of personal data to prevent or irreversibly prevent the identification of those affected.
+– Pseudonymization and encryption of personal data to impede or avoid irreversibly the identification of those affected.

-– The ability to restore availability and access to personal data quickly in case of a physical or technical incident.
+– The ability to restore the availability and access to personal data quickly in case of physical or technical incident.